 Unless it is raining, you will usually have to look for indirect evidence of stream pollution.
 Remember that many streams will carry away most sediment brought to them by the road.
 This category can be used to assess the overall sediment delivery to the stream.
 Look for unnatural road material or sediment deltas in the stream.
-Road Sediment in Stream: an overall estimate of sediment delivery to stream Page 2/2 SEVERE Obvious and direct stream pollution from road.
+2007 PSU: Center for Dirt and Gravel Road Studies Road Sediment in Stream: an overall estimate of sediment delivery to stream Page 2/2 SEVERE Obvious and direct stream pollution from road.
 A large portion of the road area drains into the stream.
 Sediment deltas and road material may be visible in stream.
 Stream encroachments, where the stream is cutting into the road bank, and fords are also in this category.